The palmaris longus is a muscle of your forearm that spans from your elbow into your inner hand.

 The deeper the red in the picture, the more common it is to feel pain in the respective area if trigger points in this muscle are present.

-If you have trigger points in this muscle, you might not only feel pain in your hand, but also soreness whenever you want to use it.
+If you have trigger points in this muscle, you might not only feel pain in your hand, but also soreness whenever you to use it.

 This means all the muscles’ functions, cupping the hand and bending it at the wrist, might be impaired and painful, respectively.